-- Louisa Ghevaert Associates Ltd will provide its clients with specialist legal services upon the terms set out below.
-Louisa Ghevaert Associates Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA).
-We must comply with the SRA’s requirements in force from time to time, including the SRA Standards and Regulations 2019 and the SRA Accounts Rules 2019.
-These can be accessed on the SRA’s website sra.org.uk/solicitors/handbook/.
+4. Louisa Ghevaert Associates Ltd will provide its clients with specialist legal services upon the terms set out below.
+Louisa Ghevaert Associates Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA) under number 656538.
+We must comply with the SRA’s Standards and Regulations in force from time to time, including the Code of Conduct for Solicitors, the Code of Conduct Firms and the SRA Accounts Rules.
+The Standards and Regulations can be accessed via the SRA’s website at www.sra.org.uk/solicitors/handbook/.
 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.

 C Our Business Hours

 7. Our normal business hours are between 9.00 am and 5.30 pm Monday to Friday.
 Appointments may be arranged at other times by agreement.
 Telephone messages can be left outside of our normal business hours.

 8. In respect of your legal matter, we will:

 8.1 Represent your interests with reasonable skill and care.
 However, the nature of many types of legal work is such that it is not possible to

 8.2 Explain the legal work, issues and outcomes to you.